 • Blocking of menstrual blood.

-If you are experiencing too much blood clots during your period, it means that there is something not right in your uterus lining, and it is always associated with several symptoms such as menstrual cramps and discomfort.
+If you are experiencing too many clots during your period, it means that there is something not right in your uterus lining, and it is always associated with several symptoms such as menstrual cramps and discomfort.
 If you happen to experience a very large amount of blood clot and you observe these symptoms, you better consult your doctor or gynecologist to detect the underlying problem, if there is any.

 Never assume anything about what you feel because you are not an expert when it comes to medical things.
 Still, you need to see your doctor to better understand your situation and to know what’s causing such blood clot and abnormal menstruation.
 The main purpose of this is to prevent any possible complication in your system.
 Your doctor will conduct diagnosis before confirming if what you are experiencing is a normal condition or something that should be given a remedy.